#22: Ace Ventura: Pet Detective

 3.5 Stars

-With that out of the way, Ace Ventura is in the conversation for funniest movie ever.
-Jim Carrey is in every scene in the movie and single-handedly delivers the laughter.
+Carrey is in every scene in the movie and single-handedly delivers the laughter.
 There isn’t another comedic character in the movie.
 How many comedies in the running for ‘Funniest Ever’ can say that?
-Young Frankenstein, Blazing Saddles, Vacation, Airplane, Caddyshack, Naked Gun, Wayne’s World, Dumb and Dumber, Austin Powers, Anchorman, Superbad, Step Brothers…take your pick, but they all rely on multiple characters to carry the laughs.
+From your favorite Marx Brothers or Three Stooges flick, through Blazing Saddles or Naked Gun or Anchorman or Superbad…take your pick, but they all rely on multiple characters to carry the laughs.
 Even Borat had a sidekick.

 But Ace Ventura is the Jim Carrey show.